djkelleher/dynamic-imports/README.md

     names_only=False
 )
 ```
-### Find all implementations of a base class within a package.
+### Find all implementations of a base class within nested packages.
 ```python
 from dynamic_imports import class_impls
 from my_package.my_module import Base